monetha/platform-on-quorum-ami/README.md

 ## Explore the digital identities

 You can use Monetha's [passport-scanner](https://github.com/monetha/passport-scanner) app to explore the digital identities on your Quorum blockchain.
-Just download the latest [passport-scanner release](https://github.com/monetha/passport-scanner/releases), open it, and point it to your Quorum nodes JSON-RPC port.
+You can either follow the projects readme and setup the latest and greatest scanner version or you can download the latest [passport-scanner release](https://github.com/monetha/passport-scanner/releases), open it, and point it to your Quorum nodes JSON-RPC port.
 You can use the following command to access the passport-scanner app (please note that it depends on Docker):
 ```shell
 docker run -it --rm --name nginx --publish 80:80 -v </path/to/extracted/passport-scanner/files>:/usr/share/nginx/html:ro nginx
 ```